Davy-01/phase1-wk1-Projects/Readme.md

 # CHALLENGE2
 - Define a function speedDetector taking on speed as an argument
 - Declare a variable that claculates the demerit points
-- Compile conditions and their corresponding outputs i.e whether Ok, the worjked out Demerit Points or Licence suspended
+- Compile conditions and their corresponding outputs i.e whether Ok, the worked out Demerit Points or Licence suspended

-# CHALENGE3
+# CHALLENGE3
+- Create a readline interface
 - add a readline function to prompt salary and benefits from a user
-- Declare a grossSalary function
+- Get taxRates from the provided links and assign them to variables
+- Create loop functions for the tax rates i.e payee, nhif
-- Declare a netSalary function
+- Create function to work on NSSF
-- Find deductions
+- Create expression to calculate the net salary using gross salary and deductions

+# LICENCE
+This project is licensed by the MIT licence under ; Copyright (c) 2023 Davy N